-Ovarian cancer treatment may result in the removal of both ovaries and Fallopian tubes, and the uterus (womb).
-This means you won’t be able to become pregnant naturally but you may still have other options.
+Ovarian cancer treatment can mean you won’t be able to become pregnant naturally but you may still have other options.

 “I went on to have a baby with IVF after my tumour was removed and chemo.
 I would like women to know that in some cases it may still be able to have their own children.
 Talk to your medical team about different options available.”Joanne, diagnosed age 33

-IVF is the process in which eggs are fertilised by sperm (from your partner or a donor) and then placed into your womb.
-Depending on your diagnosis it may not always be possible to delay treatment to do so.
+IVF is the process in which eggs are fertilised by sperm (from your partner or a donor) in a laboratory and then placed into your womb.
+Depending on your diagnosis it may have been possible to harvest your eggs before your treatment starts, but it may not always be possible to delay treatment to do so.
 In this case you can still use a donor egg.

-The NHS will cover the cost for some IVF.
-Speak to your CNS or consultant who can support you to get a referral from your GP.
+In some areas, the NHS will cover the cost for some IVF.
+Speak to your CNS or oncologist who can support you to get a referral from your GP.
 If you are not eligible for NHS funding or you decide to pay for IVF you can contact a private clinic.
-Private fertility treatment costs vary across the UK.

 The Human Fertilisation and Embryology Authority (HFEA) regulates and licenses fertility clinics.
-You can find out more about IVF techniques, how long treatment may take, how to find a clinic and the costs on their website www.hfea.gov.uk .
+You can find out more about IVF techniques, how long treatment may take, how many babies have been born to their patients, how to find a clinic and the costs on their website hfea.gov.uk .
 Most fertility centres advise that you wait for two years after treatment ends before trying to have a baby.

-Surrogacy is where another woman (the surrogate) carries your baby through pregnancy for you.
+Surrogacy is where another woman (the surrogate) carries the pregnancy for you.

-Traditional or partial surrogacy is where you partner’s or a donor’s sperm is placed in the surrogate’s vagina.
-This is usually done by artificial insemination and can be done in a clinic or with an insemination kit at home.
+Traditional (also known as partial surrogacy) is when the surrogate’s eggs are used and your partner’s or a donor’s sperm is used to fertilise it.
+This is usually done by artificial insemination (a fertility treatment that involves a doctor directly inserting sperm into the cervix or womb) and can be done in a clinic or with an insemination kit at home.

-Host (or full) surrogacy is when an embryo created from your partner’s or a donor’s sperm and an egg previously harvested from you or a donor is placed inside the uterus of your surrogate.
-This type is much more complicated than traditional surrogacy.
+Host (or full) surrogacy is when an embryo created from your partner’s or a donor’s sperm and an egg from you or a donor is placed in the womb of the surrogate.
+This is much more complicated than traditional surrogacy.

 Adoption and fostering

-Fostering is a way of providing a home for a child at times when they are unable to live with their birth family.
-This includes providing care in emergencies and for longer periods.
-The child will remain in touch with their biological family and hopefully will return home.
-Although most adoption agencies allow cancer survivors to adopt, some require a letter from a doctor certifying good health, and others may require a certain amount of time to pass after you have completed treatment for cancer.
+Although most agencies allow cancer survivors to adopt and foster children, some require a letter from a doctor certifying good health.
+Others may require a certain amount of time to pass after you have completed treatment for cancer.